Amie Hansen | Grades K / 1

 Kelly Vellanoweth | Grades K / 1

-I worked in a Montessori classroom until the birth of my first child.
-I stayed home to care for my daughter then went back to work teaching art part time at an elementary school.
-After having my second child, a son, I went back to school and received my Multiple Subject Teaching Credential and a MA in education with a minor in Art.
-I then taught at the California Montessori Project in Carmichael until having my third child, a daughter.
-After taking on a long-term teaching assignment here in Davis in a kindergarten class, I realized how much I missed being in the classroom.
-I am so excited to be back in a Montessori classroom and to working with your children!
+My interest in Montessori began while I was in college.
+I attended Sacramento State University and worked at two different Montessori preschools as an assistant teacher.
+This was when I fell in love with Maria Montessori’s philosophy for teaching.
+In 2004 I graduated with a BA in Art Studio from Sacramento State University while also receiving my Montessori teaching credential from Hayward.
+Once I graduated I worked in a Montessori classroom until the birth of my first child, Emma.
+I stayed home to care for my daughter then went back to work teaching art part time at an elementary school in Sacramento.
+After having my second child, Jimmy, I went back to school and received my Multiple Subject Teaching Credential and a MA in education with a minor in Art.
+I then taught at the California Montessori Project in Carmichael until I had my third child, Annie.

 Jessica Beckinger | Grades K / 1

 My name is Jessica Beckinger, and I teach a kindergarten/ first grade Montessori class.
 I was born and raised in the San Francisco Bay Area.
 Growing up, I participated in choir, horse-back riding, dance, and took piano lessons.
 These days, I enjoy reading, cooking, yoga, traveling, and spending time with my family and friends.
-I live in West Sacramento with my husband, Adam, and our two daughters, Alana (age 3) and Sienna (6 months).
+I am a parent of two young girls, and we live in West Sacramento.

 I earned my BA at UC Davis then went on to complete my Multiple Subject Teaching Credential at Sacramento State University.
 I also have a Master’s in Education degree with a specialization in Autism Studies from National University.
 For the first few years of my career, I worked as a lead teacher at a private Montessori preschool in Davis.
 During that time, I earned my first Montessori credential through the North American Montessori Center.
 Later on, I completed a second Montessori credential through the Montessori Training Center to receive AMS (American Montessori Society) certification.